 - Limiting the number of campers so that there are fewer people sharing bedrooms and bathrooms;

-- Maintaining social distancing where appropriate;
+- Maintaining social distancing and density requirements where appropriate;

 - Adopting strict standards relating to hygiene and infection control;